-Applies to: Anyone who is receiving services for mental illness, a developmental disability, or substance abuse on an inpatient basis in the state of Wisconsin, other than from a state-operated facility.
+The information listed here applies to individuals receiving services for mental health a developmental disability, or substance use on an inpatient basis in Wisconsin, other than from a state-operated facility.

 Client Rights Pamphlets

 Client rights are explained in a pamphlet (P-20195) that is handed out on admission.
 Each patient unit also has a poster listing client rights.